Andy Donato: Tax dispute

-Donato had a dispute with the Canada Revenue Agency over the manner in which he was donating some of his works to certain educational institutions in 1999 and 2001.
+Donato had a dispute with the Canada Revenue Agency over the manner in which he donated some of his works to certain educational institutions in 1999 and 2001.
 He was partially successful in his appeal to the Tax Court of Canada, and was awarded costs in the case.
 The judgment was sustained on appeal to the Federal Court of Appeal.